The exact solution approach to warm inflation: Perturbation spectra analysis

-The above expressions allow us to write the running of scalar spectral index using (69) as , Further, the squared Tensor Perturbation power spectrum amplitude is defined as \cite{liddle1993cold} During Inflation, $ V \approx \frac{3 m_{p}^{2} F}{8 \pi} $ which is clear by (21).
-The definition of the tensor-to-scalar ratio is Equation (80) now allows us to write the tensor-to-scalar ratio as Again we remark that the above formulations of $ r $ and $ \alpha_{s} $ are specifically for the high dissipative regime $ Q >> 1 $ .
-One can easily formulate the same for the low dissipative regime $ Q << 1 $ using the same procedure we have shown above. \\ Now, we are completed with all the theoretical basis of our approach.
-We will now apply it on a Tsallis Entropy Modified Friedmann Universe.
-We will study aspects of Warm Inflation in this model in the high dissipative regime. \\ \\
+The above expressions allow us to write the running of scalar spectral index using \eqref{69} as , Further, the squared tensor perturbation power spectrum amplitude is defined as \citep{liddle1993cold} During inflation, $ V \approx \frac{3 m_{p}^{2} F}{8 \pi} $ which is clear by \eqref{21}.
+The definition of the tensor-to-scalar ratio is We see that \eqref{80} now allows us to write the tensor-to-scalar ratio as Again we remark that the above formulations of $ r $ and $ \alpha_{s} $ are specifically for the high dissipative regime $ Q >> 1 $ .
+One can easily formulate the same for the low dissipative regime $ Q << 1 $ using the same procedure we have shown above. \\ Now, we have completed all the theoretical basis of our approach.
+We will now apply it on a Tsallis entropy modified universe.
+We will study aspects of Warm Inflation in this model in the high dissipative regime.